meandmax/react-flux-dashboard/README.md

-# React, Flux, and Firebase Dashboard
+# React Flux & Firebase Dashboard

 react-flux-dashboard is an application built with flux, react and firebase to show how the different concepts and technologies all working together.
 The intention is to build a whole dashboard of all kinds of widgets to show how react and flux works with multiple stores and components.